zenml-io/zenml/examples/sagemaker_orchestration/README.md

 Note that if you want an easy way to deploy the required cloud resources for this example via the ZenML CLI, you can do so using the `zenml <STACK_COMPONENT>
-deploy` sub-command.
+deploy` command.
 For example, to deploy the S3 artifact store, you can
 run:

 ```shell